 - Double-check that the pay date.
 If you want to change it, select the date and then choose another.
 Remember, the pay date must be within the tax period.

 - Enter number of hours worked/salary amount.
 Or enter the additional pay details (like additional pay lines and/or deductions) for each employee if needed.
 To do so, select Edit next to the employee's name.

 - Select Save and review to see a summary of this payroll.

 - If you want to review the payslip, select the amount shown in the Net Pay column (shown in blue text) to see a draft of the payslip.
 You can save the draft payslips to your device or print them out.

 See any problems?
 Go back and make any changes before you submit the payroll.

-- Select Submit to create the payroll in QuickBooks.
+- Select Confirm and submit to create the pay run in QuickBooks.

 Once you complete these steps, QuickBooks automatically creates a journal entry for the pay run in the background for you.
 You can check the journal entry by using the search tool.

 Journals that are automatically created reflect employee payments going out of your bank.
 If you have your bank feed connected to QuickBooks, you'll want to match the employee payments to the automatically created journals.
 If your bank isn't connect, you'll need to record the employees' payments.

 Note: You won't be able to customise journal entries that QuickBooks automatically creates.
 However, you can select your Net pay account and journal entries can be manually edited once created.